Aging Gracefully… One Tooth at a Time

 Biology of Plants

 Have you ever wondered how plants reproduce, grow, and develop?
 Plants are producers, they feed the rest of the living world, they are able to convert water and carbon dioxide into living organic material.
 How can they do that?
 Learn about the amazing array of adaptations and types of diversity that have fascinated humans throughout our history.
+Class starts on Friday, November 13 and meets in weeks 2-6 only.

 - Instructor: